rehierl/node-tree-outliner/about-sequences.md

 Any tag in such a sequence corresponds with an enter or exit event: start tag `name` represents an enter and end tag `/name` an exit event.
-Any tag sequence therefore corresponds with the structure of one or more, possibly infinitely many, HTML fragments that have identical structure.
+Any tag sequence therefore corresponds with the structure of one or more fragments that have the same structure.

 <!-- ======================================================================= -->
 ## Token sequence

-Switching ones own point of view allows to make the following observation: Tag sequences can be seen to describe the sequence of events that will be executed when processing a document that matches the given sequence (i.e. the document's structure corresponds with the sequence).

 With regards to a document's outline, any node has one of the following two
 characteristics: Entering and/or exiting a node either changes the current